bcgov/tno/README.md

 ## Introduction

-This repository is a mono-repo containing all relevant documentation, code, and infrastructure that are required to setup and run the TNO solution.
+This repository is a mono-repo containing all relevant documentation, code, and infrastructure that is required to setup and run the TNO solution.

 ### Frontend Applications